process-project/iee/README.md

 ```

 To execute Gitlab integration tests:
-1. Obtain a valid Gitlab user token with access to the eurvalve/blood-flow project
+1. Obtain a valid Gitlab user token with access to the flow project
 2. Assign token payload to the GITLAB_API_PRIVATE_TOKEN environmental variable (e.g. by editing `.env`)
 3. Run rspec with gitlab tag on: